Xematiasma Evil Eye Belief Greek Eye Jewelry Mati or Mataki

 What does Greek evil eye jewelry - what does the evil eye mean?

-People's belief in the evil eye is almost as old as human history and today still continue widely.
-This belief which is continuing at most in Mediterranean countries and it is also possible to see in Southern European immigrants of America.
-Greek Americans are deeply familiar to the concept of matiasma evil eye or matia μάτι ματάκι eye.
-Almost all the Greeks who migrated to the United States knows and believes the Greek evil eye matiasma.
+People's belief in the evil eye is almost as old as human history and today still continues widely.
+This belief is continuing at most in Mediterranean countries and it is also possible to see in Southern European immigrants of America.
+Greek Americans are deeply familiar with the concept of matiasma evil eye or Matia μάτι ματάκι eye.
+Almost all the Greeks who migrated to the United States know and believe the Greek evil eye matiasma.

 According to the belief, matiasma that brings bad luck can result from many different causes; jealousy, envy, coveting, transferring the negative energy to a material with the eye,

-instant impact resulting from malevolence and perfidy and like else.
+the instant impact resulting from malevolence, and perfidy, and like else.
 But the main reason is the excessive compliment and begrudge.
-This praise may be with want oneness or insincere but the people without malicious can cause some one misfortune for the evil eye.
+This praise may be with want oneness or insincere but the people without malicious can cause someone misfortune for the evil eye.
 So anyone can expose the evil eye to another person unintentionally.

-It is thought that most affected people, women and the children from matiasma.
+It is thought that most affected people, women, and children from matiasma.

-Evil eye can be fall on involuntary and too easy.
-But it is believed that on most the blue-eyed peoples gaze caused evil eye.
+The evil eye can befall on involuntary and too easily.
+But it is believed that most blue-eyed people's gaze caused evil eye.